Thursday, March 21, 2019 | 12:30 PM to 1:30 PM

 New York City

-Learn about the fascinating life of Colonel James Swan, who was featured in the Fall 2017 issue of Financial History magazine.
-Not only were he and his socialite wife painted by Gilbert Stuart, so were their friends and family, and all on his wife’s account.
+Not only were Colonel James Swan and his socialite wife painted by Gilbert Stuart, so were their friends and family, and all on his wife’s account.
 Swan has so many amazing stories and newly-rediscovered publications that Mr. Cregeau, an independent historian who lectures widely on 18th-century American history, including twice at the grave of Alexander Hamilton, plans on publishing a second part feature on Swan and his international adventures that involved Aaron Burr, the Marquis de Lafayette and Marie Antionette.

 About the Speaker